realchh/caribou/benchmarks/gcp_benchmarks/caribou_paper_benchmark_inputs.md

 Small Input (222KB): This is a downsized version of the large input, resized to 1210 x 908 pixels and approximately 1/10th of the original file size.

-Place the respective image file in the `input` folder of the S3 bucket.
+Place the respective image file in the `input` folder of the GCS bucket.

 Note: Image processing is a very transmission-heavy application, which is unsuitable for geospatial migration at the current time.
 As a result, most image files will produce similar results to those presented in Fig. 7 of the Caribou paper.